-The total amount of oil required for the oil and filter change is approximately 5 qts.
-(4.7 l).
+The total amount of oil required for the oil and filter change is approximately 5 qt (4.7 L).
 Follow all instructions carefully.
 Do not overfill.

 After an oil change, the low oil pressure indicator may illuminate when the engine is started.
 If this occurs, do not increase RPM above idle speed until the indicator turns off.
 Operating above idle speed could result in damage to the engine.